-Over the past year, we have seen a lot of developments in the indie filmmaking space.
+Over the past few years, we have seen a lot of developments in the indie filmmaking space.
 New technology coupled with non-discriminatory distribution has enabled many would-be filmmakers to finally get a feature made and distributed.

 While most of us in the indie filmmaking community welcome these changes – The downside to these innovations is the market is now saturated with backyard indies.

 The other day I asked members of the Filmmaking Stuff Facebook community to describe their biggest indie filmmaking challenges.
 Minutes later, it became clear that the most glaring obstacles revolved around:

 This seems right.
 Like you, there was once a time when I had no idea on how to finance, make, market, sell and distribute a movie.
 I remember spending countless hours reading everything I could get my hands on.
 Most of those filmmaking resources let me down.
 None of them helped me overcome my particular indie filmmaking challenges.